js-girls/workshop/STEPS.md

 listElement.innerHTML += '<li>' + item + '</li>';
 ```

-We are doing something very simple to obtain a new task item element: we are concatenating three strings: `<li>`, the item text and `</li>`.
+We are doing something very simple to obtain a new task item element; we are connecting three strings: `<li>`, the item text and `</li>`.
-As we saw above, now we need something slightly more complex: it's time to move this rendering logic into a new function:
+As we saw above, now we need something slightly more complex; it's time to move this rendering logic into a new function:

 *4.4 — A simple `renderItem()` function*
 ```js